SystemsApproach/sdn/access.rst

 A RAN implements the last hop by encoding and transmitting data at various bandwidths in the radio spectrum.
-For example, traditional cellular technologies range from 700-MHz to 2400-MHz, with new mid-spectrum allocations now happening at 6-GHz and millimeter-wave (mmWave) allocations opening above 24-GHz.
+For example, traditional cellular technologies range from 700 MHz to 2400 MHz, with new mid-spectrum allocations now happening at 6 GHz and millimeter-wave (mmWave) allocations opening above 24 GHz.

 As shown in :numref:`Figure %s <fig-ran>`, the set of base stations in a given geographic region (e.g., a metro-area) are connected to each other, and back to the Mobile Core running in the Central Office.
-The Mobile Core is like the BNG in that it is an IP gateway connecting the access network to the Internet, as well as being responsible for authentication, QoS, and billing.
-Unlike the BNG, the Mobile Core also has responsibility for tracking mobility (i.e., recording which base station is currently serving each active device, or so-called UE).
+The Mobile Core is like the BNG (at the highest level) in that it serves as an IP gateway connecting the access network to the Internet, as well as being responsible for authentication, QoS, and billing.
+Unlike the BNG, the Mobile Core also has responsibility for managing mobility (i.e., recording which base station is currently serving each active device, managing handoffs across base stations, and so on).

 .. _fig-ran:
 .. figure:: access/Slide2.png